Adam Ružička: Professional

 Ružička began the 2023–24 season with the Flames playing on the second line and was briefly playing at a point-a-game pace.
 However, his performance declined and he was replaced by rookies Connor Zary and Martin Pospíšil.
 He played in 30 games, scoring three goals and six assists, but was a healthy scratch in his final game with the Flames.
 He was placed on waivers on 24 January 2024.

 On 25 January 2024, Ružička was claimed off of waivers by the Arizona Coyotes.
 He played in three games with the Coyotes, going scoreless.
 On 23 February 2024, the Coyotes placed Ružička on unconditional waivers with the intention to terminate his contract, after Ružička posted a video of himself on Instagram with a white powder resembling cocaine.

 On 29 May 2024, Ružička was signed to a one-year contract by Spartak Moscow of the Kontinental Hockey League (KHL), playing alongside his brother-in-law.

 After a successful debut season in the KHL, Ružička was re-signed to a two-year contract extension beginning from the 2025–26 season on 21 August 2025.

+Upon completion of his second season with Spartak, Ružička was released from his contract and his playing rights were traded to Avtomobilist Yekaterinburg in exchange for financial compensation.
+On 12 August 2026, he was signed to a one-year deal with Avtomobilist for the 2026–27 season.